nchevrier/librenms/doc/Extensions/Dashboards.md

   yellow for warning (device has been restarted in last 24 hours),red for down.
 You can also list all services and ignored/disabled devcies in this widget.
-- Componet Status: List all componets Ok state, Warning state, Critical state.
+- Component Status: List all components Ok state, Warning state, Critical state.
 - Device Summary horizontal: List device totals, up, down, ignored, disabled.
 Same for ports and services.
 - Device Summary vertical: List device totals, up, down, ignored,